THIS IS A TEXTUAL "SNIPPET"of Pastor Eldon's message on UNITY that may be read in its entirety by clickinghere.

 Listening to the INSPIRED WORD of GOD concerning the disciples activity between the Ascension and the Day of Pentecost, (VIDEO of ACTS 1:12-26) seems to me to be interrupted by an out-of-order gamble done in Jesus' Name!
 Frank Sinatra's song LADY LUCK came to mind as I listened to the Peter's prayer and then following the "AMEN," grabbing a couple of DISCIPLE's DICE to DECIDE the matter!

 And here is the conclusion video to Pastor Eldon's New Year Message God's Keys to Achieving Spiritual Success in 2015!

 The preparation of the video sermons that I have been posting on this site is quite time consuming.
 I have had some feedback that most people do not have the time to watch a 45 minute message.
-As such, I introduced the concept of SERMON SNIPPETS a few months ago and now I have decided to include manuscripts of my messages along with video SERMON SNIPPETSinstead of the REST OF THE SERMON video montages.
+In an attempt to address this concern, I have decided to include manuscripts of my messagesinstead of SERMON SNIPPETSand the REST OF THE SERMON video montages.

 However, I am very willing to continue with the video messages if I hear from enough of you expressing such a desire.
 If you would like for me to continue the video sermon montages, please drop me a line at firstname.lastname@example.org.

 Thank you so much for visiting our site!